excellalabs/face-off/README.md

 =======================

 A Yammer/Django Application application built for the gamification of learning the names of your fellow colleagues.
-The hardest part of starting a with a new company is putting names to faces and so this application can be used to ease the onboarding of new employees.
+One difficult part of joining a new company is putting names to faces.
+Utilizing Yammer OAuth, this webapp can make the learning process more fun.

 # Quick-Start Guide
 -----